Category Archives: lentils

 • chopped fresh coriander

 Add the olive oil to a large stock pot and heat over medium heat until the oil is hot but not smoking.
-When the oil is hot, add the onion and saute until the onion is translucent.
-Add the garlic and saute the the onion garlic mixture for about 30 seconds.
-Add the tomato, tomato paste, curry powder, cumin, coriander, turmeric, black pepper, chile, salt and saute for another few minutes.
+When the oil is hot, add the onion and sauté until the onion is translucent.
+Add the garlic and sauté the the onion/garlic mixture for about 30 seconds.
+Add the tomato, tomato paste, curry powder, cumin, coriander, turmeric, black pepper, chile, salt and sauté for another few minutes.

-To thicken the soup after it’s cooked: Use an immersion blender (or a regular blender) to puree some of the soup, and then mix the pureed soup with the non-pureed soup;
+To thicken the soup after it’s cooked: Use an immersion blender (or a regular blender) to puree some of the soup, and then mix the pureed soup with the non-pureed soup.

 P.S.
 Asian supermarkets in the Northern Virginia area